 Trump's Venezuela Moves Follow Long History Of Intervention In Latin America

-When President Trump spoke in Florida earlier this week, he issued a stern warning about Venezuela: Members of the armed forces who continue to support President Nicolás Maduro "will find no safe harbor, no easy exit and no way out," he said.
+When President Trump spoke in Florida this week, he issued a stern warning about Venezuela: Members of the armed forces who continue to support President Nicolás Maduro "will find no safe harbor, no easy exit and no way out," he said.
 "You will lose everything."

 The White House says it wants a peaceful, multilateral approach to removing Maduro, but all options are on the table — suggesting the possibility of military involvement.

-Tensions between Maduro and the movement to unseat him are expected to come to head this weekend, as members of Venezuela's U.S.-backed opposition push to carry tons of humanitarian aid and medicine into the country that Maduro's security forces have blocked.
+Tensions between Maduro and the movement to unseat him are expected to come to a head this weekend, as members of Venezuela's U.S.-backed opposition push to carry into the country tons of humanitarian aid and medicine that Maduro's security forces have blocked.

 U.S. officials have repeatedly threatened Venezuelan forces who stand in the way and have described the aid as part of a strategy to compel the military to "disobey orders."